 An Invertebrate Detective Reveals the Secrets of Creepy Crawlers in the High Arctic [Slide Show]

+Do you want to get cheap nike shox tlx?
+Visit this site.
 Some of the richest biodiversity that resides in a sprawling archipelago nearly midway between Norway's northern coast and the North Pole is ripe for inspection, not with high-powered binoculars, however, but with the exacting imagery afforded by the lens of a magnifying glass.
 The Svalbard Islands are home to polar bears, whales and walruses.
 Yet equally consequential in the island ecosystem are more than 1,100 species of invertebrates, including beetles, wasps, flies, moths, springtails, mites, aphids and spiders, that eke out a living in Svalbard's soil, streams, and even on its glaciers.

 Many of them have evolved unique ways of handling the extremes of the Arctic's seasons, relying on tricks like self-desiccation or natural antifreezes as survival mechanisms for the 10-month polar winter.
 During summer's brief window, invertebrates rev up to play integral roles in the high-latitude environment, turning over nutrients to enhance the fertility of arctic soils.
-Struggling to get superior quality essay writer at a affordable price?Go to our web site.

 >> View a slide show of Svalbard's wealth of invertebrate diversity

 Their usefulness aside, an overriding mystery remains as to how these organisms arrived in this forbidding spot.
 Steve Coulson, an arctic ecologist of The University Center in Svalbard, has a hunch.
 Coulson has spent more than 20 years sifting through soil, overturning rocks and swiping the air with butterfly nets in his pursuit of Svalbard's invertebrates.
 He reckons that some of these small creatures may have originally hitchhiked their way to Svalbard by hiding in the plumage of migratory birds.
 Researchers refer to this form of freeloading as phoresy.
-If correct, Coulson says, "colonization to remote areas may be a lot faster than we thought." online casino uk
+If correct, Coulson says, "colonization to remote areas may be a lot faster than we thought."

 This summer, Coulson and his colleagues set out a handful of clam traps, or small netting tents that spring atop curious birds lured in by bait.
 After experimenting with a couple different size traps (40 by 40 centimeters was "too obvious"), they managed to bag 11 snow buntings, a common Arctic migratory bird.
 The team examined the snow buntings' plumage for any invertebrates they may be carrying and then let the birds go.